jasp-stats/jasp-desktop/Docs/development/r-saveimage.md

               keep=keep))
   ```

+## Notes

+Note that this last step makes the "keep" object in the results redundant, as the names of the elements to be kept are already in the figures.
+Once properly implemented, this keep functionality will therefore be removed.

+In addition, the saveimage function depends on the `.ppi` value as calculated in JavaScript.
+This is unfortunate, as this value does not seem to be exactly correct.
+After implementation, we should look at the exact pixels per logical inch (ppi) values for the program, possibly through Qt rather than JavaScript.

 ---
 <a id="outputpane">1</a>.
 Remember that the output pane is simply a stripped-down webbrowser.
 Web-browsers easily incorporate `png` and `jpg` in the html page, but not `eps`!	[&#8629;](#outputpaneref)